alexandrazrmp/network-file-system-simulation/README.md

 or else if there is no specific filename then that arguement should be "ALL" and the two operaions above (1) and (2) are done to all files from the source directory

-nfs_script:
-Not fully implemented due to lack of information due to my manager logfile being incomplete.
-Purge and list all are implemented with comments explaining each instruction.

 Other points:
-I have noticed that nfs_manager must start with enough workers to parse the config file plus one.
-From then on it has no problem with the limit.
-The queue, i believe, is correct so I have not been able to find what is wrong.